-The four criteria for team performance
+The features of effective team performance

-Real team development won’t be achieved by building a raft together, but rather by systematically working towards team dynamics.
+Real team performance won’t be achieved by building a raft together, but rather by systematically working towards team dynamics.
 So called “high performing teams” have four main criteria: They have clear goals, they listen and communicate well with each other, there is mutual trust, and colleagues utilize each other’s strengths.

 #1 Set clear goals